-The best nominees are often the people who wouldn’t dream of putting themselves forward, which is why we need you to do it for them!
+The best nominees are often the people who wouldn’t dream of putting themselves forward, which is why we encourage you to do it for them!

 To be eligible for nomination, applicants must be an Australian Citizen or have Australian permanent residency as at the date of nomination.

-If you wish to apply for more than one award, an individual application form for each award must be provided.
+If you wish to apply for more than one award category, an individual application form for each award category must be submitted.

 Examples could include: